cyclic-software/www/content/posts/how-to-go-from-0-to-1.md

 Using my own products, I find I&#39;m annoyed by the incomplete features.
 Small ux issues can really grate on me.
 I think this is the point.

-Repeat after me: “I am the first user.
-I am user number 1”
+Repeat after me: "I am the first user.
+I am user number 1"

 ‍